iharbabitski/Getting-Cleaning-Data-Project/README.md

 Step by Step Analysis
 ======================================================================================================

-   	1	Merges the training and the test sets to create one data set.
+   	1	Merge the training and the test sets to create one data set.
 		- Program reads raw data files from the working directory and creates new variable for each file.
 Following files are processed:
 			-activity_labels.txt
 			-features.txt